Indigenous Marriage of Tsaatan Tribe in Mongolian Wild Taiga

 They don't just wear beautiful costumes but also use elegant saddles with silver ornaments

 The bride and the groom, their parents and relatives were riding those white horses and heading to the New Teepee / new home/ of the couple.
 They rounded their teepee three times while they were offered reindeer milk to the spirit of nature earth, kind of shamanic elements and the living tradition of the Mongols.
 After this ritual, all guests entered the new home, and the hospitality was continued.
-The oldest man has to touch the main lamb dish on the table and then he offered small piece of mutton to all visitors.
+The oldest man has to touch the main lamb dish on the table and then he offered a small piece of mutton to all visitors.

 New life, new home, new couples- everything is new and lovely